CycloneDX/cyclonedx-python-lib/README.md

 You can create a BOM Model from either a Parser instance or manually using the methods avaialbel directly on the `Bom` class.

 The model also supports definition of vulnerabilities for output using the CycloneDX schema extension for [Vulnerability Disclosures](https://cyclonedx.org/use-cases/#vulnerability-disclosure) as of version 0.3.0.

 **Note:** Known vulnerabilities associated with Components can be sourced from various data sources, but this library will not source them for you.
-Perhaps look at [Jake](https://github.com/sonatype-nexus-community/jake) if you're interested in this.
+Perhaps look at [Jake][jake] if you're interested in this.

 #### Example from a Parser